ZacheryGlass/StablecoinWatch/docs/CONFIGURATION_GUIDE.md

-ï»¿# Configuration Guide
+# Configuration Guide

 This guide documents only the configuration settings that are active in the current StablecoinWatch app.
 Anything not listed here is not wired into runtime behavior yet.

-Status legend: Active only.
+Status: Active only (reflects current runtime).

 ## Quick Start